How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 Is It Possible to Clean a Rug Yourself?

 Of course it is.
 But you really have to know what your rug can tolerate (or not).
-Always check your specific rug’s cleaning and care recommendations and follow those instructions.
+Always check your specific rug’s care label for cleaning recommendations and follow those instructions.
 We’ll get into how to clean a rug by hand in the following sections.

 Professional Rug Cleaning Process